digital-asset/daml/daml-lf/spec/transaction.rst

 ``interface_id``'s structure is defined by `the value specification`_

 (*since version dev*)

+As of version dev, this field is required.

 ..
 TODO: https://github.com/digital-asset/daml/issues/15882
 .. -- update for choice authorizers

+* ``string` package_name

+``package_name`` is a Daml-LF package name, indicating the name of the LF package in which the template is defined.
+It is constrained as described under `field package_name`_.

 message NodeLookupByKey
 ^^^^^^^^^^^^^^^^^^^^^^^